jujdu/iOSCertificationTest/README.md

 ![alt text](https://pp.userapi.com/c846324/v846324222/2048a2/934iucOpFlE.jpg)

-While I studied the Swift language, I heard about ["App Development with Swift Certification Level 1"](https://certiport.pearsonvue.com/Certifications/Apple/App-Dev-With-Swift/Overview).
-I've got a bit inside iformation, i.e. questions' types.
+While I studied the Swift language, I heard about the certificate ["App Development with Swift Certification Level 1"](https://certiport.pearsonvue.com/Certifications/Apple/App-Dev-With-Swift/Overview).
+I've got a bit inside information, i.e. questions' types.
 This test must include simple questions about swift syntax and Xcode interface.
 So, I decided to make this application to help myself.
-Probably, there aren't all of possible questions in this application, but at least some of them.
+Probably, there aren't all of possible questions in this application, but at least the biggest part of them.
 Also, I used some technologies just for studying, for example:
 1) programmatically gradient;
 2) programmatically constraints, like a half of view;